What is an accent?

 How proficient in English must I be?
 How is ESL different?

-Generally, you must have a good command of English before partaking in accent modification.
+Generally, you must have a good command of English before partaking in this training.
 We suggest at least a 5th grade speaking level.
-Accent modification is not an ESL class (English as a Second Language).
+This course is not an ESL class (English as a Second Language).
 Rather it's the training you would take after ESL classes.

 There are few ESL programs that provide the training required to establish adequate pronunciation skills.
 The result is that most people learn the vocabulary, written skills, and grammar of English but still remain poorly prepared to speak and be understood in their second language.
-This is where accent modification picks up to help fine-tune your English pronunciation and language skills.
+This is where Accent Savvy courses pick up to help fine-tune your English pronunciation and language skills.

 Do you participate in the F-1 Visa / Form I-20 Program?